 Events & Festivals

 Once you’re settled into Seattle, you’ll want to dive right into the city’s exciting art scene.
-An annual favorite since the early 1970s, the Bumbershoot Music and Arts Festival celebrates creative pieces in nearly every art form from the performing arts to literary achievements and outstanding music.
+An annual favorite since the early 1970s, the Bumbershoot Music and Arts Festival celebrates creative pieces in nearly every art form.
+Experience the performing arts to literary achievements and outstanding music here.

-Refract is the newest experience on the block, which looks to bring the Pacific Northwest’s proliferating glass artwork scene to center stage.
+Refract is the newest experience on the block.
+It looks to bring the Pacific Northwest’s proliferating glass artwork scene to center stage.
 Blown glass displays, educational glass-making lessons, and glass-focused performances form this unique experience.

-If you’re willing to travel a bit outside the city, Sasquatch and Paradiso are fantastic music festivals located at the Gorge Amphitheater, just a few hours east of Seattle.
+If you’re willing to travel a bit outside the city, Sasquatch and Paradiso are fantastic music festivals.
+It’s located at the Gorge Amphitheater, just a few hours east of Seattle.
 Make sure to wear your dancing shoes.

 Seattle Moving Tips for New Residents

-New residents can breathe a sigh of relief because the City of Seattle has done its best to make your transition as seamless as possible.
+New residents can breathe a sigh of relief.
+The City of Seattle has done its best to make your transition as seamless as possible.
 The city’s own Seattle Newcomer’s Guide is your ultimate resource for settling into your new Seattle home.

-Seattle’s got you covered on city-specific tasks, but you’ll also want to check out our ultimate moving checklist to make sure you properly prepare in the weeks and months before your move.
+Seattle’s got you covered on city-specific tasks.
+You’ll also want to check out our ultimate moving checklist to make sure you properly prepare in the weeks and months before your move.

 Ready to Move to Seattle?